2002 Philadelphia Eagles season: Game summaries

-Divisional
+NFC Divisional Playoffs: vs. (6) Atlanta Falcons

 After enjoying a first-round bye, the Eagles opened up their playoff quest against the Atlanta Falcons.
 The Falcons, led by second-year quarterback Michael Vick, went 9–6–1 during the season.
-Though they stumbled towards the end of the season, losing three of their final four, the Falcons upset the 12–4 Green Bay Packers at Lambeau Field in the Wild Card round 27–7.
+Though they stumbled towards the end of the season, losing three of their final four, the Falcons upset the 12–4 Green Bay Packers at Lambeau Field in the Wild Card playoffs 27–7.
 For the Eagles, quarterback Donovan McNabb was back under center after missing the final six games with a broken ankle.

 Seven minutes into the game, on Atlanta's second possession, Vick was intercepted on the left side by cornerback Bobby Taylor, who returned the ball 39 yards for a Philadelphia touchdown.
 McNabb led the Eagles to field goals on their next two drives, and by the middle of the second quarter, it was 13–0 Philadelphia.
 The Falcons got on the board with a 13-play drive capped by a short Jay Feely field goal.
 After the Eagles punted, Vick took the Falcons on a 9-play drive in two minutes to set up a 52-yard Feely field goal to end the half with the score 13–6.

 After a 51-yard field goal miss by David Akers in the third quarter, the Falcons drove into the Philadelphia red zone.
 On second down, Vick took off on a dash towards the end zone.
 Brian Dawkins delivered a crushing hit that left both players sprawled on the turf, but Vick had reached the end zone and it appeared the game would be tied.
 However, a holding call negated the touchdown and two plays later, Feely missed a short field goal.
 In the fourth quarter, McNabb guided the Eagles down the field with a series of short passes and on 4th and 1 from the Atlanta 35-yard line, he found James Thrash over the middle and Thrash sailed untouched into the end zone for the game-sealing touchdown.
 Ahead 20–6, Philadelphia drained the clock on their next possession and Vick threw an interception to Dawkins to end the game.

 McNabb was an efficient 20-for-30 for 250 yards and a touchdown in his return.
 He also had a 19-yard scramble on the Eagles' first drive.
 The defense played a strong game, sacking Vick three times, holding Warrick Dunn to 45 yards rushing, and limiting Atlanta to just two field goals.
 Vick had 274 passing yards, but he threw two interceptions.